Genez-io/genezio-landing-page/content/posts/serverless_computing.md

 description: "Use serverless infrastructure if you want to create a lightweight and fast app that needs to be updated often and adjust to changing usage."
 meta_og_url: "https://genezio.com/blog/serverless-genezio-project/"
 meta_og_image: "https://genezio.com/images/whentogoserverless.webp"
-meta_og_title: "Serverless Computing: When to Go Serverless?"
-meta_og_description: "Use serverless infrastructure if you want to create a lightweight and fast app that needs to be updated often and adjust to changing usage."
 # meta data end
 customHeader: "White header"
 customFooter: "White footer"